slint-ui/slint/api/rs/slint/mcu.md

 ### The Renderer

 In desktop and embedded environments, Slint typically uses operating system provided APIs to render the user interface using the GPU.
 In contrast, most MCUs don't have GPUs.
-Instead, the all the rendering is done by software on the CPU.
-This is called software rendering, and Slint provides a SoftwareRenderer for this task.
+Instead, software rendering is used where all rendering is done by software on the CPU.
+Slint provides a SoftwareRenderer for this task.

-In the previous example, we've instantiated a [`slint::platform::software_renderer::MinimalSoftwareWindow`].
+In the earlier example, we've instantiated a [`slint::platform::software_renderer::MinimalSoftwareWindow`].
 This struct implements the
 `slint::platform::WindowAdapter` trait and also holds an instance of a [`slint::platform::software_renderer::SoftwareRenderer`].
-You obtain access to it through the callback parameter of the [`draw_if_needed()`](MinimalSoftwareWindow::draw_if_needed) function.
+You access it through the callback parameter of the [`draw_if_needed()`](MinimalSoftwareWindow::draw_if_needed) function.

-Depending on the amount of RAM your MCU is equipped with, and the kind of screen that is attached, you can choose between two different ways of using the renderer:
+Depending on the amount of RAM your MCU has, and the kind of screen attached, you can choose between two different ways of using the renderer:

  * Use the [`SoftwareRenderer::render()`] function if you have enough RAM to allocate one, or even two, copies of the entire screen (also known as frame buffer).